Special Part-Time Law School Program

 Accepted students can design a personalized schedule with the direction of the program’s faculty coordinator.
 Each student is allowed up to six years to complete his or her studies.

 To graduate, a student must complete the minimum of 86 credits and 120 weeks in residence required of all New England Law students.
-Special part-time students may combine day and evening courses and may switch between divisions.
+Special Part-Time law degree students may combine day and evening courses and may switch between divisions.

 Students beginning their legal education can only be enrolled in August of the academic year.
 The application deadline is March 15, but because of the program’s popularity, we suggest submitting your application early.